A great neighborhood sells a home, real estate agents say. It also helps your home hold value and makes it easy to sell when you decide to move on.

 Block watches and neighborhood meetings are signs of a tight community.
 If you find a neighborhood group, attend a meeting or two to meet people and ask questions.
 Subscribe to any neighborhood newsletters.

-“Crime is lower where people say they feel more attached to the neighborhood, more social connectedness, more responsibility for what goes on around them and a greater willingness to intervene when they suspect criminal activity,” Dennis P. Rosenbaum, director of the Center for Research in Law and Justice at the University of Illinois at Chicago, told MSN Real Estate.
+“Crime is lower where people say they feel more attached to the neighborhood, more social connectedness, more responsibility for what goes on around them and a greater willingness to intervene when they suspect criminal activity.”

 6. People are out on the streets

 People on sidewalks and children walking to school and playing in parks tells you they feel safe.
-This article at Veterans United asks:
+An article at Veterans United asks:

 Are there people sitting on their porches?
 Walking dogs?
 Taking their kids on a walk?
 If residents are willing to get out and walk around the neighborhood, that’s a good sign of its vitality and safety.